sketchbuch/configure_linux/README.md

 gnome        | Gnome tasks
 kde          | KDE Tasks
-mouse        | Anything to do with mice nautilus     | Gnome File Manager vars profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files
+mouse        | Anything to do with mice nautilus     | Tasks to do with Gnome Files profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files